Coosis/blog/content/posts/GoIterators/index.md

 3. The iterator calls yield with every: `k, v` or `v` or nothing.
 4. `return true` keeps the loop going, while `return false` effectively breaks the loop.

+Generalize and you get the definition:
+Go iterators are functions that take a function as an argument.
+Specifically, the arguments are functions of the form `func(T1, T2) bool`, `func(T) bool`, or `func() bool`.

 # Hard to understand?
 I know, it's a bit much.
-I am kind of confused to be honest.
+I'm kind of confused as well.
 But we can see this more intuitively.
 What the `for k, v := range f { ... }` is doing, is basically as such:
 > Iterate using `f` as an iterator, and for every iteration, call `{ ... }` with the values `k, v`.

 Some may say that this is like .forEach in some other languages for passing a callback function.
 I suppose that's a nice way to look at it..?